BookerSK/BigQuery-User-Paths/ga4-user-paths-markdown.md

 Here's the time for Logistic Regression I'm going to tell about next time.

-## License

-This project is open source and available under the MIT License.

 ## Contributing

 Contributions, issues, and feature requests are welcome!

-## Author

-Created as a guide for GA4 analysis with MySQL, Python, and BigQuery.